dimankiev/dhackos/README.md

    pip install progressbar2
    pip install hashlib
    ```
-6. Use `git clone https://github.com/dimankiev/hacker_sim_2.git` command to download the game
+6. Use `git clone https://github.com/dimankiev/dhackos.git` command to download the game

-7. Use `cd hacker_sim_2` and `python dhackos.py` commands to start the game
+7. Use `cd dhackos` and `python dhackos.py` commands to start the game

 8. Game will say you which modules is not installed if you doesn't installed them.